spattisson/zaproxy/FAQreportFN.md

-# How do I report a False Negative
+# How do I report a False Negative?

 False Negatives are where ZAP fails to identify an issue when it should.